 When making any changes to your life or lifestyle it is important to do this gradually.

-What I am saying here is if you go from today eating a diet of mainly animal foods to tomorrow one of eating just plant based foods.
+What I am saying here is if you go from today eating a diet of mainly animal foods to tomorrow one of eating just plant-based foods.
 You may well find that this will be too much of a shock to your body and your mind.

-It is also about learning about the whole foods you are going to need to obtain the best nutritional value from your plant based diet.
+It is also about learning about the whole foods you are going to need to obtain the best nutritional value from your plant-based diet.

 Let’s talk about Increasing your Intake of Plant Foods!

-Increasing your intake of plant foods whilst decreasing your intake of animal based foods.
+Increasing your intake of plant foods whilst decreasing your intake of animal-based foods.
 This will benefit you by improving your health and decreasing your risk of disease.
-It is of no secret these days with all the research done, that a diet of 75% plant based foods and only 25% animal based foods has been found to support healthy aging, reduction in disease and supposed age related illnesses such as Heart disease, High blood pressure, Alzheimers.
+It is of no secret these days with all the research done, that a diet of 75% plant-based foods and only 25% animal-based foods has been found to support healthy aging, reduction in disease and supposed age related illnesses such as Heart disease, High blood pressure, Alzheimers.
 There has been noted significant decrease in mental health problems, fertility problems and cancer due to an increase of vegetables, fruit, nuts and seeds being included into daily eating habits.

-You will find that you will have more Energy, Feel more Vital and suffer less from common ailments such as allergies, colds, flu.
+You will find that you will have more Energy, feel more Vital and suffer less from common ailments such as allergies, colds, flu.
 Even from aches and pains.
 Your body will recover so much quicker from any health hiccups along the way.

-10 Steps to Begin –
+8 Steps to Begin –

-- Gradually moving away from say chicken or fish.
+4: Gradually moving away from say chicken or fish.
 If you do choose to go totally vegetarian then you could say go alternate days to begin with, including either fish or chicken in your meal.
 Whilst decreasing the portion size.
 Then you may work toward just having one or two of these meals per week, to fortnightly, monthly until you feel quite happy to eliminate them altogether.

-- Eating out can be somewhat of a challenge even though many restaurants are beginning to cater for vegetarians and vegans.
+5: Eating out can be somewhat of a challenge even though many restaurants are beginning to cater for vegetarians and vegans.
 The menu selection for these meals still leaves a lot to be desired.
 Don’t be afraid to ask if you see a meal that you like but don’t want the meat part of it, then ask for the meal without the chicken or beef.
 This will depend a great deal as to how strict you want to become, because quite often a red meat meal will be cooked with the vegetables or rice.
 But you can check on this and ask.

-Excellent Plant-Based Food Choices to Alkalize your Body:
+Excellent Plant-Based Food Choices

 All these foods are rich in antioxidant, anti-inflammatory and bioflavonoids that are essential for healthy heart, digestion and metabolism.